ZK Fault Proof VM

 Proofs are generated off-chain by a prover that:

-1. Fetches the required L1 and L2 data up to l1Head.
+1. Fetches the required L1 and L2 data up to l1Head for all chains in the interop set.

 Proof generation is permissionless: any party may generate and submit a proof.
 In practice the proposer or a third-party proving service will act as prover.